srnichols/CosmosDbAdventureWorks/README.md

 ## Loading data

-If you want to load the data for each of these database versions into Cosmos you can use the [Data Migration Tool](https://docs.microsoft.com/en-us/azure/cosmos-db/import-data) or
+If you want to load the data for each of these database versions into Cosmos you can use the the Data Loader project or [Data Migration Tool](https://docs.microsoft.com/en-us/azure/cosmos-db/import-data) or
 [Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/connector-azure-cosmos-db)